Skip to main content

 2. Have permissions on the compute module.

-Deploy an open source pfSense firewall
+Deploy an open-source pfSense firewall

-The first step is to retrieve your internet access information here.
+The first step is to retrieve the internet access information here.
+You must have the following information:

 • public prefix